-56 Refer to the Recommendation on conditions for the approval of servicing stations for inflatable liferafts, adopted by the IMO by Resolution A.761(18).
+62 Refer to the Recommendation on conditions for the approval of servicing stations for inflatable liferafts, adopted by the IMO by Resolution A.761(18).
 Account should also be taken of the service period for the equipment recommended by the manufacturer.

-57 Refer to MSC/Circ.955, Servicing of life-saving appliances and Radiocommunication equipment under the harmonized system of survey and certification (HSSC).
+63 Refer to MSC/Circ.955, Servicing of life-saving appliances and Radiocommunication equipment under the harmonized system of survey and certification (HSSC).

-- (a) maintained in accordance with instructions for on-board maintenance as required by subsection (16). - (b) subject to a thorough examination at the annual surveys required by Regulations 7 or 8 of Chapter I of SOLAS, as applicable; and - (c) upon completion of the examination referred to in paragraph (b) above, subjected to a dynamic test of the winch brake at maximum lowering speed and the load to be applied shall be the mass of the survival craft or rescue boat without persons on board, provided that, at intervals not exceeding five years, the test shall be carried out with a proof load equal to 1.1 times the weight of the survival craft or rescue boat and its full complement of persons and equipment. - (15) Lifeboat or rescue boat on-load release gear shall be- - (a) maintained in accordance with instructions for on-board maintenance as required by subsection (16); - (b) subject to a thorough examination and operational test during the annual surveys required by Regulations 7 or 8 of Chapter I of SOLAS, as applicable; and - (c) operationally tested under a load of 1.1 times the total mass of the boat when loaded with its full complement of persons and equipment whenever the release gear is overhauled provided that such over-hauling and test shall be carried out at least once every five years58. - (16) Instructions for on-board maintenance of life-saving appliances shall be easily understood, illustrated wherever possible, and, as appropriate, shall include the following for each appliance- - (a) a checklist for use when carrying out the inspections required by subsection (8)(b); - (b) maintenance and repair instructions; - (c) a schedule of periodic maintenance; - (d) a diagram of lubrication points with the recommended lubricants; - (e) a list of replaceable parts; - (f) a list of sources of spare parts; and - (g) a log for records of inspections and maintenance.
+- (15) Lifeboat or rescue boat on-load release gear shall be- - (a) maintained in accordance with instructions for on-board maintenance as required by subsection (16); - (b) subject to a thorough examination and operational test during the annual surveys required by Regulations 7 or 8 of Chapter I of SOLAS, as applicable; and - (c) operationally tested under a load of 1.1 times the total mass of the boat when loaded with its full complement of persons and equipment whenever the release gear is overhauled provided that such over-hauling and test shall be carried out at least once every five years64. - (16) Instructions for on-board maintenance of life-saving appliances shall be easily understood, illustrated wherever possible, and, as appropriate, shall include the following for each appliance- - (a) a checklist for use when carrying out the inspections required by subsection (8)(b); - (b) maintenance and repair instructions; - (c) a schedule of periodic maintenance; - (d) a diagram of lubrication points with the recommended lubricants; - (e) a list of replaceable parts; - (f) a list of sources of spare parts; and - (g) a log for records of inspections and maintenance.